damionas/Movies-Collection-Classification-for-Business-Decision-Making/README.md

             1. A Decision Tree method and algorithm was used for the prediction for objective one
             2. Classification Tree was used to achieve objective two
+            3. Bagging and Random Forest techniques will be used to analyse the Data so as to give a deductive comparison with Decision tree model and Classification Tree model.

                               OBJECTIVE ONE